aws-samples/aws-genomics-workflows/docs/orchestration/step-functions/step-functions-overview.md

 ## Step Functions State Machine

-Workflows in AWS Step Functions are built using [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) (ASL), a declarative, JSON-based, structured language used to define your state machine, a collection of states that can do work (Task states), determine which states to transition to next (Choice states), stop an execution with an error (Fail states), and so on.
+Workflows in AWS Step Functions are built using [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) (ASL), a declarative, JSON-based, structured language used to define a "state-machine".
+An AWS Step Functions State-Machine is a collection of states that can do work (Task states), determine which states to transition to next (Choice states), stop an execution with an error (Fail states), and so on.

 ### Building workflows with AWS Step Functions